 Needless to say, the more bamboo fabrics that we purchase as opposed to other fabrics, the better chance we have at creating a greener future.
 Personally, my family and I are huge fans of purchasing clothes made out of bamboo fabric and that seems to be a growing trend in our community.

 In recent years, bamboo has been called the “green gold” of modern times.
 This super-powered plant is actually a grass and acts similar to a weed in terms of how quickly it can grow and where it can live.
-The fact that it’s able to regrow easily without having to replant it numerous times is
+The fact that it’s able to regrow easily without having to replant it numerous times is an amazing quality.

 Since bamboo can grow in many countries very easily, it’s become more and more common for this plant to be grown across the globe.
 From Southeast Asia to the Southeast United States to Northern Australia to Sub-Saharan Africa, bamboo has become prolific and hopefully this trend continues.

 I love hemp-based fabrics because it’s very similar to bamboo in the eco-friendly sense.
 It’s antibacterial, biodegradable, and a very renewable resource.
 It’s also one of the few plants in the world that require very little water to stay alive and it even grows plentiful in many environments.